 Material Control and Accounting

 In the early years of the nuclear age all special nuclear material (SNM) was owned by the Federal government.
-It was a valuable commodity and the Atomic Energy Commission (AEC) had a financial duty to keep track of the material as it was lent to various scientists and organizations for their use.
-To accomplish this, procedures for tracking and accounting for the SNM, much as a bank account for money, were established.
-Unlike money, however, the amount of SNM cannot generally be counted but must be determined by weight and assay, as with precious metals such as gold and silver.
+It was a valuable commodity and the Atomic Energy Commission (AEC)—the predecessor of the NRC and the Department of Energy (DOE)—had a financial duty to keep track of the material as it was lent to various scientists and organizations for their use.
+To accomplish this, procedures for tracking and accounting for the SNM were established.
+This is similar to how a bank account keeps track of money; whether it was deposited or withdrawn.
+Unlike money, however, SNM cannot be "counted".
+The amount of SNM is determined by weight and assay, as with precious metals such as gold and silver.

 The government no longer owns all SNM.
-The Department of Energy, a successor to the AEC, owns SNM and still has some on loan to other agencies and companies; however, the NRC, which inherited the regulatory functions of the AEC and is independent of DOE, owns no SNM.
-Yet the NRC still uses the procedures that began as financial and materials management tools, with modifications, for verification that SNM intended for peaceful use has not been stolen or diverted to unauthorized users.
+The DOE, a successor to the AEC, owns SNM and also has SNM on loan to other agencies and companies.
+The NRC, however, inherited regulatory functions of the AEC and does not own SNM.
+The majority of the functions of the NRC and DOE are now independent of each other.
+The NRC now uses modified procedures which have its roots as financial and materials management tools.
+The NRC's chief objective of the Material Control and Accounting program is to verify that SNM processed by NRC-regulated fuel cycle facilities is intended for peaceful use and has not been stolen or diverted to unauthorized users.

 Material control means the use of control and monitoring measures to prevent or detect loss when it occurs or soon afterward.